jlab-sensing/wadar/README.md

 ## Overview

-**WaDAR** (Water Radar) is an open-source project that enables low-cost, high-accuracy soil moisture sensing using backscatter tags**.
+**WaDAR** (Water Radar) is an open-source project that enables low-cost, high-accuracy soil moisture sensing using backscatter tags.
 The system combines in-ground passive backscatter tags with above-ground radars to achieve wireless soil moisture monitoring with fine-grain resolution.

 This project is based on the research published in [Low-cost In-ground Soil Moisture Sensing with Radar Backscatter Tags](https://doi.org/10.1145/3460112.3472326) and aims to make precision agriculture more affordable and scalable for farmers worldwide.